leoelicos/ingre/README.md

 # ingré

 A cooking app that connects home cooks to a rich recipe database.

-Find recipes and generate a shopping list.
+## Tech stack

 ### Front end